ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 }
 ```

-Then, having the https://github.com/jsdoc3/jsdoc installed, we need to
+Then, having the https://github.com/jsdoc3/jsdoc installed, the only thing to do is to call the command with the `-c` flag pointing to the configuration file.

 ```bash
 jsdoc -c path/to/config.json